RasVadim/Business-card/README.md

 yarn dev
 ```

-### 4. Real-time chat with SSE
+### 4. Real-time chat with Vercel KV

-The chat system uses Server-Sent Events (SSE) for real-time communication, which works perfectly on Vercel!
+The chat system uses Vercel KV for reliable message storage and delivery, with polling for real-time updates!

 ## Chat System Setup